 Taking out a joint loan: what you need to know

-Many couples take out some form of joint debt or loan.
-But although it may mean you can borrow more between you than if one of you took out the loan on your own, it’s a serious step because each of you could be asked to repay the full debt if the other person couldn’t.
+Many couples take out a joint debt or loan.
+As a couple, you might be able to borrow more money.
+But it’s a serious step because each of you could be asked to repay the full debt if the other person can’t.

 What types of loans and debt can be taken out jointly?

 Several different types of loans and debt that can be taken out jointly, including: